 Interference

-Pieps is so proud of the IPS's ability to deal with interference that the transceiver was named "IPS" which is an abbreviation for "Interference Protection System."
+Pieps is so proud of the IPS's ability to deal with interference that the transceiver was named "IPS" which is an acronym of "Interference Protection System."

 The IPS is designed to deal with both electronic and metallic interference.